threonin/BusLine3D/README.md

 When you drive near a station passengers will randomly enter or leave the bus, you can also topple trees/stations/signs.
 The world is a disc and protected by a invisible dome so the bus cannot fall down.
 When a client joins the circular road will increase in circumference and trees and houses placed randomly, the new station will be placed with a random distance.

+Menu is in german, but it's not hard to figure out.
+If you don't want to compile yourself you can download the latest release here: https://github.com/threonin/BusLine3D/releases